 - Log in to your Weebly account and click Edit Site.

 - Choose Settings and navigate to the SEO tab.
 Scroll down until you get to the Header Code area and add the following line of code (replacing yoursite.com with your new WordPress site’s URL):

 Once you’ve finished adding the line of code, click Save and then Publish for the changes to take effect.
 Test to make sure the redirect is working by visiting your old Weebly site URL.
 If you’ve done everything correctly, it will redirect to your new WordPress website.
 Voilà!

 Weebly is an all-inclusive online service, which means that they host all the websites on their platform.
 With the self-hosted version of WordPress, you will need to purchase hosting.
-If you’re looking for quality web hosting at an affordable price, I highly recommend and use SiteGround.
-(Disclaimer: If you purchase through that link, I receive a small commission on the sale).
-If you sign up through my affiliate link above, I will even setup your WordPress site for FREE.
+If you’re looking for quality web hosting at an affordable price, I have heard good things about A2 Hosting.

 Don’t purchase the cheapest hosting possible because you get what you pay for… and you’ll get a crappy, slow website that makes your visitors want to rip their hair out.

 I don’t know about you, but when I land on a slow website I leave and never return.
 There is something so unprofessional about a site that takes forever to load.
-Show your customers that you care about their browsing experience.
+Show your customers that you care about their browsing experience and get quality hosting.

 Until you complete your site migration, you will have to set up a temporary domain for your WordPress site.
 Most major hosting providers will let you use a temporary domain, which you can name however you’d like (usually something like dev.yoursitename.com).
 Once the move is finished and you don’t need access to your old Weebly site, you can point your site to the correct, permanent URL and trash the temporary domain.